-CollegeSpring’s staff is smart, hardworking, and dedicated to the belief that all students should have the opportunity to choose a four-year college education.
-As members of a small team, we thrive in a fast paced environment where initiative and creativity are the norm.
+CollegeSpring’s staff is dedicated to the belief that all students should have the opportunity to choose a four-year college education.
+You can learn more about the team below.

 Co-Founder & CEO

 Since 2008, 15,000 students have completed CollegeSpring’s programs.
 Currently, the organization serves 4,000 students annually from 40 high schools in the Bay Area, Los Angeles, and New York City.
 CollegeSpring closes half of the college readiness gap as measured by SAT scores for the entire junior class at partner high schools, and participants are much more likely to matriculate and persist in college than their peers.
 Under Garrett’s leadership, CollegeSpring’s budget has grown 20x since 2010 and 3x since 2012.